Gunn Margit Andreassen: Biathlon career

 In cross-country skiing she participated in one World Cup race, in which she finished 46th, in Beitostølen in November 2003.
 She represented Ringkollen SK, the club of her husband, in this sport.

 Personal life

 She is a daughter of Ivar Andreassen and niece of Reidar Andreassen.
 Both were skiers and runners.
-She was born in Kristiansand, but lived in Birkenes and represented Birkenes IL.
+She was born in Kristiansand, but lived in Birkenes Municipality and represented Birkenes IL.
 She lives with fellow former biathlete, Frode Andresen, and they have three sons together, David, who was born around Christmas 2004 - now deceased, Nicolai, who was born in 2008 and Elias, who was born in August 2010.